 - Collaboration has positively impacted the entire University.

-The Outstanding Peer Award provides an opportunity for employees to recognize a peer for outstanding service in the workplace.
-This award exemplifies excellence in peer-to-peer assistance.
-The award recipient should be a faculty or staff member who motivates co-workers to continually improve, who has made a professional impact on a peer, and who shares knowledge to help peers be successful.
-The recipient acts as a role model, an inspiration, and a source of support in the workplace and demonstrates a dedicated interest in helping peers and/or co-workers.
+The University Citizen Award provides an opportunity for employees to recognize a colleague for outstanding service and performance in the workplace.
+This award exemplifies excellence in exhibiting University workplace values, including honesty, integrity, cooperation, and civility.
+The award recipient should be a faculty or staff member who motivates or inspires colleagues to continually improve, who has made a professional impact on a colleague, and/or who shares knowledge to help colleagues be successful.
+The recipient acts as a role model, an inspiration, and/or a source of support in the workplace and demonstrates a dedicated interest in helping colleagues succeed.

 Note: This category is not meant for submissions by a supervisor about a subordinate employee, or by an employee about their supervisor.

-• An employee whose collegial nature has helped a peer or peers be successful.
+- An employee whose collegial nature has helped a colleague or colleagues be successful;